cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

 Note it's not necessary for ``xlOil.xll`` to be registered in this way: you can just drop it into your Excel session when required.

-You now have three ways to get xlOil to load your python code:
+You have three ways to get xlOil to load your python code.

 My first xlOil module
 ~~~~~~~~~~~~~~~~~~~~~

-Now let's make our first python module using xlOil.
-Create a `MyTest.py` file with
-the following lines:
+Create a `MyTest.py` file with the following lines:

 ::